 handles more than 1 million agents on 1 PC (not in real-time).

 handles environments measuring many squared kilometers at millimeter precision.

-We have created a software package that consists of the (multi-layered) ECM navigation mesh generator
+We have created UUCS: a software package that consists of the (multi-layered) ECM navigation mesh generator

 and crowd simulator.
-The software is written in C++ and currently runs under Windows and Linux, in 32 as well as 64 bit.
+The software is written in C++ and currently runs under Windows, Linux and MacOS, in 64 bit.